-“But if your eye is evil, your whole body will be full of darkness” The “evil eye” is a Semitic idiom for being greedy, stingy and selfish.
+“But if your eye is stingy, your whole body will be full of darkness” The “evil eye” is a Semitic idiom for being greedy, stingy, and selfish.
 In contrast to the “evil eye,” which is greedy, stingy, selfish, the “good eye,” or a “single eye,” is generous.
 This statement of Jesus is a serious warning to people who are stingy and greedy.
 It may be hard for a greedy, selfish person to change, but it can be done, and it will yield great reward.

 [For more on idioms involving the good eye, see commentary on Prov.
 22:9.
 For more on the idiom of the evil eye, see commentary on Prov.
 28:22.]